If you manage a rental property in BC, high tenant turnover can be one of the biggest issues.

 4. Be Proactive With Maintenance & Fast With Repairs

-Staying ahead of maintenance needs is one of the best ways to keep your tenants happy — or at least prevent them from being upset.
+Staying ahead of maintenance needs is one of the best ways to keep your current tenant happy — or at least prevent them from being upset.

 The worst landlords receive maintenance requests, then downplay their severity, delay due to cashflow problems, or ignore them completely — until the renter contacts the Ombudsman and forces their hand.